evilgeniuslabs/evilgeniuslabs.github.io/_posts/2018-09-08-nodemcu-32s-wi-fi-and-ble-led-controller.md

 ### Buy

-For fast shipping to the US, you can buy from our [Tindie](https://www.tindie.com/products/jasoncoon/esp32-devkitc-wi-fi-and-ble-led-controller/) store.
+Coming soon to our [Tindie](https://www.tindie.com/products/jasoncoon/nodemcu-32s-wi-fi-and-ble-led-controller/) store!

 For free shipping worldwide, you can [contact us](/contact) to order and have them shipped to you directly from the PCB manufacturer.
 It takes a few weeks, and they require PCBs be ordered in multiples of three.

 ### Details

-This is a shield/breakout for the [ESP32 DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview) board that makes it easy to control addressable RGB LEDs such as WS2811, WS2812 (Adafruit NeoPixels), SK6812, APA102 (Adafruit DotStars), and SK9822.
-The ESP32 DevKitC is an excellent Wi-Fi and Bluetooth development board based on the ES32.
+This is a shield/breakout for [NodeMCU-32S Board](https://amzn.to/2MWrCrk) that makes it easy to control addressable RGB LEDs, such as WS2811, WS2812 (Adafruit NeoPixels), SK6812, APA102 (Adafruit DotStars), and SK9822.
+The NodeMCU-32S is an excellent Wi-Fi and Bluetooth development board based on the ES32.
 This shield supports 8x parallel output.

 I made this shield because I was hand-wiring this same layout on perma-proto boards, which was time-consuming and unprofessional looking.